microsoft/jacdac-padauk/README.md

-# JACDAC PADAUK
+# Jacdac PADAUK

-This repository contains an implementation of JACDAC for the PADAUK family of microcontrollers, in particular the PADAUK PMS150C.
+This repository contains an implementation of Jacdac for the PADAUK family of microcontrollers, in particular the PADAUK PMS150C.

+ * Read more about Jacdac at https://aka.ms/jacdac

 Contained in the `button` and `neopixel` folders respectively is code that causes the PMS150C to advertise a button or an RGBLED service.
-From another JACDAC device, applications can detect different button presses and change the colour of the Neopixel remotely.
+From another Jacdac device, applications can detect different button presses and change the colour of the Neopixel remotely.

 ## Programming